-I called Dr. John Williams, M.D., F.A.C.S., to discuss his experience using Mobius Conveyor, the new medical dictation system that works seamlessly on any operating system.
+I called Dr. John Williams, M.D., F.A.C.S., to discuss his experience using Mobius Conveyor, a premium medical dictation software that works seamlessly on any operating system.
 Dr. Williams is a breast cancer surgeon in northern Virginia and serves as Chairman of the President’s Cancer Panel.
 He is a national leader in breast cancer education and founded the not-for-profit Breast Cancer School for Patients.

 Simply life with one computer for everything